dnidever/roland/docs/index.rst

 Introduction
 ============
-|synthpy| is a generical stellar spectral synthesis package that can be run from python.
+|synthpy| is a generic stellar spectral synthesis package that can be run from python.

 .. toctree::
    :maxdepth: 1